leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

 I don't fanatically believe that system administrators are extinct creatures from Age of Reptiles.
 I also don't think that in-team operations experience is a MUST.
-In my humble opinion in some cases it makes more sense to outsource application maintenance or use PAAS.
+In my humble opinion in some cases it makes more sense to outsource application maintenance or use PaaS.
 It depends on scope, budget, difficulty, level of expertise required, average Joe on the team, ...
 To sum up, in some cases it's up to external stuff you can't control (budget, client wishes..) and in some cases it's team internal decision.